Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 interface which is using network service model A.

 ## Lack integration with Network APIs

 Today, network API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrator while YANG data models have been widely adopted by the northbound interface of the network controller or the interface between the network controller and the network devices.
 However Network API ecosystem and
 YANG model ecosystem are both built as silo and lack integration or mapping between them.

-# Operational Need
+# Operational Consideration

 This section outlines operational aspects of A2A with Network management requirements as follows:

 - *Domain-Specific AI Agents*: For appropriately scoped domains, high-quality domain-specific training data yields optimally performing agents that demonstrate superior effectiveness within their target operational environments.
-- *Information Security*: All AI agents must employ either standardized encryption formats or data anonymization techniques to ensure secure information transmission.
-These measures shall guarantee communication confidentiality, protect sensitive data elements, and maintain privacy preservation requirements across all inter-agent exchanges.
+- *Dynamic Capability Discovery*: Agent can automatically detect and understand each other's capabilities, enabling more intelligent and adaptive interactions.
-- *Automated Workflow Capabilities*: To mitigate error accumulation, semantic drift, and hallucination propagation phenomena, the system shall demonstrate the ability to:
+- *Automated Workflow coordination, delegation*: To mitigate error accumulation, semantic drift, and hallucination propagation phenomena, the AI Agent shall demonstrate the ability to:
   - comprehend high-level user intent
   - execute extended workflow sequences
   - implement cross-verification mechanisms throughout prolonged operations